jmichel7/CyclotomicNumbers.jl/README.md

 Cyclotomics.Elist(n,i)

 expresses  ζₙⁱ  in  zumbroich_basis(n):  it  is  a  sum  of some ζₙʲ with   coefficients all 1 or all -1.
-The result is a Pair sgn=>inds where sgn is   true  if coefficients are all 1 and false otherwise, and inds is the list   of i in 0:n-1 such that ζₙⁱ occurs with a non-zero coefficient.
+The result is a Pair sgn=>inds where sgn is   true  if coefficients are all 1 and false otherwise, and inds is the list   of i in 0:n-1 such that ζₙⁱ occurs with a non-zero coefficient (the i in   1:n such that ζₙⁱ⁻¹.. for :vec and :svec)

-<a target='_blank' href='https://github.com/jmichel7/Cyclotomics.jl/blob/ea72841bc2eebfbd369a024320bbdc5fb68a8709/src/Cyclotomics.jl#L424-L431' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/jmichel7/Cyclotomics.jl/blob/2e6718f5a928a88933474195c81360db75083126/src/Cyclotomics.jl#L488-L496' class='documenter-source'>source</a><br>

 <a id='Cyclotomics.zumbroich_basis' href='#Cyclotomics.zumbroich_basis'>#</a>
 **`Cyclotomics.zumbroich_basis`** &mdash; *Function*.